alyssahellrung/adventureMallWithZombies/README.md

 https://github.com/alyssahellrung/adventureMallWithZombies

 ## Future Development Ideas
 I would love to turn this into a more robust game with various playable characters and the ability to have more items in the player's inventory.
-Pictures to accompany each question would be cool too.
+Also, pictures to accompany each question would be totally tubular.